-High-gloss paint provides more durability and a much higher reflectivity than low-gloss paint.
+High-gloss paint provides more durability and higher reflectivity than low-gloss paint.
 While many of the same areas of the home are both suited to low-gloss and high-gloss applications, consider the benefits of each and what you’re trying to achieve before selecting a finish.
-For areas such as bathrooms and kitchens, high-gloss might be the best choice.
-However, low-gloss may be more ideally suited to areas such as hallways, foyers and indoor applications.
+High-gloss finishes might be the best choice for areas like bathrooms and kitchens.
+However, specific living spaces may call for low-gloss paint, such as hallways, foyers and indoor applications.

 High-Gloss vs. Eggshell vs. Satin Paint

-Nearly opposite in reflectivity, durability and ease of cleaning, high-gloss paints are not ideally suited to the same areas of the home as eggshell paints.
-Eggshell paints are a far better choice for walls and low-traffic areas of the home because they are harder to clean effectively.
-Satin is a nice middle ground between high-gloss and eggshell, and might be the best choice if you are trying to determine if the aesthetic is more important than longevity.
+The most significant differences between high-gloss, eggshell and satin paints are reflectivity, ease of cleaning and durability.
+With this in mind, high-gloss paints may not work in the same living spaces as eggshell paints.
+Eggshell paints are best for walls and low-traffic areas of the house because they are harder to clean effectively.
+Satin is a nice middle ground between high-gloss and eggshell finishes, and might be the best choice if you are trying to determine if the aesthetic is more important than longevity.

 High-Gloss vs. Matte Paint

-The difference between matte finishes and high-gloss is night and day.
-Matte finishes offer nearly zero reflectivity, while high-gloss is the highest light reflection available when it comes to sheen.
-In addition, matte paints are the least durable and are the hardest to clean.
-However, in rooms that see little traffic and areas such as ceilings, matte finishes not only offer an elegant, smooth sheen, they are also more economical than high-gloss paints.
+The difference between matte and high-gloss finishes is night and day.
+Matte finishes have no light reflectivity, while high-gloss offers the highest light reflection available regarding sheen.
+Compared to high-gloss finishes, matte paints are the least durable and the hardest to clean.
+However, in rooms with little traffic and areas such as ceilings, matte finishes offer an elegant, smooth sheen and are more economical than high-gloss paints.

-Imperfections in the walls and even in the paint application itself are easily hidden by matte finishes, which have a very high amount of pigment.
-If you are wishing to complete a quick, do-it-yourself painting of your home, matte finishes offer the best way to hide those imperfections and a fresh coat that covers easily.
-High-gloss paints are very reflective, and you may want to hire a professional painter to apply them to specific areas of your home.
+Imperfections in the walls are no match for matte finishes, which have a very high amount of pigment.
+Matte finishes offer the best way to hide those imperfections with a fresh coat that covers surfaces easily.
+High-gloss paints are very reflective and require our professional painters to apply them to specific areas of your home.